 What does the class cost?

 The first session costs absolutely nothing!
-Just let us know you’re interested and we’ll see you there!
+Just fill out the consent form and we’ll see you there!

 After that, the children’s class will cost £3 per session, or £10 per month if you prefer to pay monthly.